sebets1/operra-reproducibility/README.md

 ### Option A — Docker Compose (recommended)

-Builds the image locally and mounts the project directory:
+Clone the repository, then build the image locally and mount the project directory:

 ```bash
 docker compose build pyverse --no-cache